 - Get warm and cozy.
 Will snuggles under a blanket.
 Mia tries to sit like her mama.
 They both end up laying for the quiet phase of the experience.

-- Essential oils are a show stopper.
-I use lavender for this as it is very calming and great before bed.
+- Essential oils are a show-stopper.
+I use lavender as it is very calming and great before bed.
 I drop a few drops into their tiny palms when their meditation is complete.
 They cup their little hands over their noses and breathe deep.

 I wasn’t sure what to expect when when I first introduced meditation to them.
 I was surprised about many things.
 Most surprising was how much they actually love it and look forward to it.
 But something that has also blown me away during this process, is the heartwarming conversations we have had.
 Conversations I am pretty sure I would not have had with them otherwise.
 One topic in particular led to much talk.
-They chose the “Release The Day” theme and it had so happened Mia had a hard moment earlier in school I was otherwise not aware of.
-After the intro conversation had began on the app the person leading the meditation suggested that sometimes we have bad days.
+They chose the “Release The Day” theme and it so happened Mia had a hard moment earlier that day in school about which I wasn’t aware.
+After the introductory conversation had began on the app, the person leading the meditation suggested that sometimes we have bad days.
 Sometimes things go wrong or not as planned.
 Mia chimed in.
 I quietly paused the app.
 She had told me about a friend she plays with often and how she believed she had hurt her feelings.
 I just listened.
 She said she apologized but she had still felt bad.
 Until a moment during this particular meditation.
 Mia was given permission to let go of the day.
 It resonated with her.
 I saw it.
-She knew that tomorrow she could start fresh and put that not so great moment behind her.
+She knew that tomorrow she could start fresh and put that not-so-great moment behind her.
 I watched her accept the situation and move forward.
-There was another moment when my little guy was prolific with his thoughts about the themed meditation, “Your light shines bright”.
+There was another moment when my little guy was prolific with his thoughts about the themed meditation, “My Light Shines Bright”.
 There is a lot of discussion about how we all have bright lights within us.
 Sometimes our light might dim.
 Perhaps someone makes you feel bad or you say something to someone else and dim their light.
 William went on about how dimming other lights is unkind and that he recognized when others dim his light it makes him feel sad.
 If you are anything like me and are still in search of that parenting manual, this may just be the very manual we are looking for.
 Press play and let Deepak do the talking.
 It takes a village right?!

 I hope I have covered everything.
-My world has become such a brighter and more vibrant place since I have made meditation a priority in my own life.
-I know that can only mean the same for my own kids.
+My world has become such a brighter and more vibrant place since I have made meditation a priority.
+I know that can only mean the same for my kids.
 Thus far, the introduction has been completely positive.
 Nights are calmer and so are they.
 They love it.
 They ask me everyday, “Mom, are we gonna do the thing?”
 I hope you try this if you don’t already.
 You will be giving your children a most incredible gift.

 Thanks for stopping.
 And for the love of Pete, if you like what you read…